chauff/cse1500-web-transcripts/_lectures/css.md

 - Write CSS media queries.
 - Create CSS-based animations.

-## Code examples
+## A first demo

+![Weather app](../img/css-weather.png)

+<sup>Screenshot of our CSS weather demo.</sup>

-At [https://codepen.io/charlottehase/full/abzYoQp](https://codepen.io/charlottehase/full/abzYoQp) you find a demo that we developed to show off some of CSS' animation capabilities.
-Throughout this transcript we will refer to it from time to time---we encourage you to explore its code.
-It contains a lot of comments that should help you get started.
+At [CodePen](https://codepen.io/charlottehase/full/abzYoQp) you find a demo that shows off some of CSS capabilities, in particular its animation capabilities.
+Throughout this transcript we will refer to it from time to time; by the end of this lecture you will be able to create such a demo yourself.
+We added elaborate comments that should help you get started to explore the demo code.
 This demo contains only a single image (the TU DELFT EWI building), everything else is designed with CSS.
 Since some elements appear hundreds of times (e.g., every rain drop is a separate `<span>`, every cloud is a `<div>`) the demo also shows off how to set up an element's style in JavaScript.

-More generally, if you want to find inspirations about what is possible with a bit of HTML, CSS (and JavaScript), it is worthwhile to take a look at [CodePen](https://codepen.io/) and what it has to offer.
+More generally, if you want to find inspirations about what is possible with a bit of HTML, CSS (and JavaScript), it is worthwhile to explore [CodePen](https://codepen.io/) and what it has to offer.

-![Weather app](../img/css-weather.png)

-As a second example application we often refer to a todo application.
-Here, we do not offer an entire application but present how specific parts of the application can be styled.

-Lastly, we also consider a TU DELFT neon sign as an example for text-heavy animations.
-The entire source code is presented here.

 ## A word of warning